archita-prog/Interview-Scheduler-Nutrabay-Assignment/README.md

-# 📅 AI Interview Scheduling System
+# 📅 Interview Scheduling Automation

 ## Overview
 I have created a AI-powered interview scheduling system that helps to identify the available and optimal interview slots between the candidates and the interviewrs.